- Learn how to invest in Amazon.

 - Find out about different order types and trading strategies.

 From humble beginnings in a small Washington apartment, Jeff Bezos launched Amazon (NASDAQ: AMZN) in 1995 as a second-hand book dealer.
-Since then, Amazon has grown into the world’s largest retailer, making Bezos the richest person in the world.
+Since then, Amazon has grown into the world’s largest retailer, making Bezos one of the richest in the world.

 Trading Amazon stock offers you the opportunity to benefit from the growth and performance of the world’s largest e-commerce player.
-This guide gives you everything you need to know about how to buy Amazon stock.
+If you've decided that now is the time to buy Amazon stock, this guide will take you through the process one step at a time.

 Coming up next

 Amazon launched its IPO in 1996 and began international expansion in 1998.
-Amazon smashed through $10 billion in revenues in 2006 and is currently one of the biggest tech names in the market, stealing a march on competitors such as eBay and more recently Etsy and Shopify.
+Amazon smashed through $10 billion in revenues in 2006 and is currently one of the biggest tech names in the market, stealing a march on competitors such as eBay (NASDAQ: EBAY)and more recently Etsy (NASDAQ: ETSY) and Shopify (NASDAQ: SHOP).
 Amazon is more than just an e-tailer.
 The company also operates AWS (Amazon Web Services) which offers cloud computing services, and it has vested interests in several other companies and projects.

 Step 1: Choose a broker